AnswerDotAI/gpu.cpp/README.md

 on the GPU.

 The CPU code in `main()` sets up the host coordination for the GPU computation.
-The ahead-of-time resource acquisition functions are prefaced with `Create`, such as `CreateContext`, `CreateTensor`, `CreateKernel`, `CreateShader`.
+The ahead-of-time resource acquisition functions are prefaced with `create`, such as `createContext`, `createTensor`, `createKernel`, `createShader`.

-The dispatch occurs asynchronously via the `DispatchKernel` invocation. `Wait` blocks until the GPU computation is complete and `ToCPU` moves data from the GPU to CPU.
+The dispatch occurs asynchronously via the `dispatchKernel` invocation. `wait` blocks until the GPU computation is complete and `toCPU` moves data from the GPU to CPU.
 This example is available in `examples/hello_world/run.cpp`.

 ## Quick Start